yousuf60/SimpleKivy/README.md

 * python >= 3.7

-simplekivy is built on kivy to write simple code faster
+simplekivy is built with kivy to write quickly simple codes

 you can write kvlang and creat your own classes and widgets as kivy is flexible